-Proposed reformed tax systems are often based on the goal of securing a specific amount of money, generally stated as, "in order to raise \$X amount of tax dollars the legislature needs to enact this particular proposal."
+Proposed reformed tax systems are often based on the goal of securing a specific amount of money for the legislature to spend, generally stated as, "in order to raise \$X amount of tax dollars the legislature needs to enact this particular proposal."
 However, a just and efficient tax system should be based upon fundamental principles that emphasize the protection of taxpayers and the efficiency of government services.